calvellido/DPMbox/_posts/2014-11-20-WebDAV-connection.markdown

 In the API there are also other methods developed in order to work properly with the data.
 For example to traverse the nodes received in a PROPFIND, or to select a specific property... (picture)

 Actually the developed WebDAV module is the one that deals with the DPM head or DPM disk.
-Just using these basic methods could be possible to have a functional interface, but once we have support for these then we aim to have a deeper specific DPM/LFC support like metalink or replicas...
+Just using these basic methods could be possible to have a functional interface, but once we have support for these then we aim to have a deeper specific DPM/LFC support like metalink or replicas...-->